Joint Sealing & Sealants Perth

 What are the most common joint sealant types used in concrete?

 Liquid sealants: usually used due to the ease of installation and lower cost.
-The high-performance liquid sealants provide low modulus, UV resistance and moisture permeability even with age and changing temperatures.
+The high-performance liquid sealants provide UV resistance and moisture permeability even with age and changing temperatures.

 Impregnated foam sealants: supplied ready for installation.
-They provide thermal insulation as well as moisture permeability and also resist air pressure differentials which are common between interiors and exteriors of structures that use forced air heating and cooling systems.
+These types of sealants provide thermal insulation, as well as moisture permeability.
+They also resist air pressure differentials, which are common between interiors and exteriors of structures that use forced air heating and cooling systems.